 If you are over the age of 18, baptized Catholic, regularly attending Mass and receiving Communion, and think God is calling you to deepen your faith and make an adult commitment to it, you may be feeling the call to the Sacrament of Confirmation.

-Registration for our Winter 2022 Classes IS NOW CLOSED.
+Registration for our Winter 2023 Class is NOW OPEN.

 Adults (19 yrs old and older) seeking the Sacrament of Confirmation may register for this eight-session preparation.
 There is a $75.00 registration fee.

 Baptismal and First Communion certificate copies are required for us to process the registration form.